rahulrajpl/DT-Classifier-best-explored/README.md

-# Train-Until-Best-Estimate (TUBE) strategy for training best classifier
+# Train-Until-Best-Estimate (TUBE) strategy

-Trainer program for Decision Tree Classifier.
+Trainer program for training a Decision Tree Classifier with maximum possible accuracy.

 Program trains a decision tree classifier available from sklearn library.
 Training is undertaken using 3 folded RandomizedSearch cross validation of